Howie Rose: Baseball

 Rose has called Mets play-by-play on radio or television since 1995, and is regarded by fans and media outlets alike as an expert of Mets history.
-He has previously hosted the "Mets Extra" pre- and post-game shows.
+He has previously hosted the "Mets Extra" pre and postgame shows from 1987–1994.
 He worked the television booth until the retirement of long-time Mets radio voice Bob Murphy in 2003.
 The following year, Rose took Murphy's spot alongside Gary Cohen on WFAN.
-Cohen became the play-by-play broadcaster on then-new Mets television network SportsNet New York starting during the 2006 season, sharing the radio booth with partner Tom McCarthy.
-In 2008, Wayne Hagin replaced McCarthy, and from 2012-2018, Rose called games with Josh Lewin.
-As of 2019, Howie calls games with Wayne Randazzo.
-From 2014-2018 he called games on WOR, before moving to WCBS in 2019.
+Cohen became the play-by-play broadcaster on then-new Mets television network SportsNet New York (SNY) starting during the 2006 season, and Rose began sharing the radio booth with partner Tom McCarthy.
+In 2008, Wayne Hagin replaced McCarthy, and from 2012 to 2018, Rose called games with Josh Lewin.
+From 2019 to 2022, Howie called games with Wayne Randazzo.
+From the start of the 2023 season, Howie's booth partner has been Keith Raad.
+From 2014 to 2018, he called games on WOR, before moving to WCBS in 2019.
 He has also co-hosted MLB Now, joining Brian Kenny, Mark DeRosa, and Ken Rosenthal on MLB Network.

 Rose has also been the master of the ceremonies during key Mets events, including Opening Day at Shea Stadium and Citi Field since 2004.
-He has hosted ceremonies marking the opening of Citi Field in 2009, the 40th anniversary of the Mets 1969 World Series victory, a special pregame ceremony honoring Ralph Kiner in 2008, Mike Piazza's number retirement ceremony in 2016 and Old-Timers' Day beginning in 2022.
+He has hosted ceremonies marking the opening of Citi Field in 2009, the 40th anniversary of the Mets 1969 World Series victory, a special pregame ceremony honoring Ralph Kiner in 2008, Mike Piazza's number retirement ceremony in 2016, and Old-Timers' Day in 2022.
+Additionally, he hosted the number retirement ceremonies of Keith Hernandez, Dwight Gooden (2024), Darryl Strawberry (2024) and David Wright (2025).

+In 2022, Rose began to cut back his schedule, calling approximately 100 games a season, following health issues.